Zardoz89/DEDCPU-16/README.md

 ## Font viewer for LEM1802 screen ##

 It's a graphic tool to load and view fonts for LEM1802 screen.
 It allow edit and view each glyph and show each glyph in binary, hexadecimal and decimal representations plus a graphic representation of it.
-Actually can't save the edited font, but this feature it's coming soon.

 ### Usage: ###
   ./lem1802_fontview